Area of investment and support

 Why we're doing it

-Investing in research, development, and innovation is vital to UK and international economic growth and prosperity.
+Investing in research, development and innovation is vital to UK and international economic growth and prosperity.
 However, it is not just the quantity of that investment that matters, but also the quality.
 How research is funded and practiced is critical to accelerating scientific breakthroughs and innovations, nurturing talent, and shaping research culture.

-‘Metascience’, or ‘the science of science’, is a growing movement among academics, governments, private and philanthropic funders and research-performing institutions.
+‘Metascience’ is a growing movement among academics, governments, private and philanthropic funders and research-performing institutions.
 They are all increasingly concerned with how to get the most out of the money society spends on research and development.

 Within the metascience community there are two characteristic groups: